-This means you don’t have to pay income tax or capital gains tax on money you earn from your investments made through the ISA, up to a certain limit.
+This means you don’t have to pay UK income tax or capital gains tax on money you earn from your investments made through the ISA.

 ISA stands for Individual Savings Account.
-A stocks & shares ISA allows you to invest in a wide range of shares, funds, investment trusts and bonds.
+If you want to you to invest in shares, funds, investment trusts or bonds, you can generally do so using a stocks & shares ISA – sometimes referred to as an investment ISA.
 It’s important to understand that the value of investments can fall as well as rise and you may not get back what you invest.

-We explain how a stocks & shares ISA works and what to consider – to help you decide if it’s a good time for you to invest.
+We explain how a stocks & shares ISA works and what to consider.

 You don’t need to be on Wall Street to invest your money.
 You can start investing from your kitchen while having a cup of tea.

-Before you invest your money, it's important to invest some time into learning the basics and understanding the risks.
+Before you invest your money, it's important to spend some time learning the basics and understanding the risks.
 Our new to investing page is a great place to start.

-A stocks & shares ISA should be seen as a medium to long-term commitment, meaning you should be prepared to invest for at least 5 years.
+A stocks & shares ISA should be seen as a medium to long-term commitment.
+That means you should be prepared to invest for at least 5 years.
 The value of any investment can fall, as well as rise, so there's always a risk that you may get back less than what you invest.

 If you decide to invest, you can either:

 If you’re keen to take an active interest in investing, you might prefer to research and buy your own shares.
 When you buy a share, you're buying a small stake in a company.
-It can feel good to watch a business you believe in do well – but remember that companies can also do badly and the value of your investment could fall, as well as rise.
+It can feel good to watch a business you believe in do well – but remember that companies can also do badly.
+The value of your investment could fall.

-The total amount you can save in ISAs in the 2022-2023 tax year is £20,000.
+The total amount you can save in ISAs in the 2023/2024 tax year is £20,000.
 This is known as your annual ISA allowance.
-This limit is set by the government and can change from one financial year to another.
+The government sets this limit and can change it from one financial year to another.

-You can invest it all in a stocks & shares ISA, or spread it across other types of ISA, such as a cash ISA, innovative finance ISA or, if eligible, a lifetime ISA.
-But you can only have one ISA of each type and you must stay within the total limit of £20,000.
+You can invest all your allowance in a stocks & shares ISA or spread it across other types of ISA, such as a cash ISA.
+But you can only subscribe to one ISA of each type per tax year and you must stay within the total limit of £20,000.

 The tax year runs from 6 April to 5 April.
 The HMRC deadline to put money in an ISA and take advantage of your allowance for each tax year is midnight on 5 April.
 However, it's worth checking with your provider as they may have an earlier deadline.

-Keep in mind, the value of tax benefits will depend on your individual circumstances and these rules may be subject to change in the future.
+Keep in mind – the value of tax benefits will depend on your individual circumstances and tax rules can change in the future.

-If you’re thinking about investing in a stocks & shares ISA, there are fees and charges to consider.
+If you’re thinking about investing in a stocks & shares ISA, there are fees and charges to be aware of.
 These include:

 You may be charged for using a single online account – also known as an investment platform – that holds your investments together in one place.
 This can be a flat fee, or a percentage of the value of your investments you have in the account.